cloudpirates/website/README.md

-# website
+# Welcome to Cloud Pirates Website
-This is the CloudPirates website repo!
+This is the CloudPirates website.
-New repo?